 Limit The Number of Cash Withdrawals You Make

 Take out enough cash to tide you over for three to five days when you visit an ATM.
 Pay with plastic wherever you can.

 It might be OK to flash a massive wad of notes around when you’re settling a tab at home.
 It’s foolish and unsafe to do the same when you’re travelling.
 Be discreet with your folding money and only take the amount you need from your wallet.

 - Spread your cash around

 - Pay by card wherever possible

 - It’s not hard to secure your cash when travelling.
 Remember to be more careful than in your home environment

 Travel insurance is your essential protection in case of illness, injury, theft, or cancellation on your trip.
 I’ve had to claim against my travel insurance several times and can report that it’s so much easier and less stressful when your insurance company has top-notch customer service.
 Having shopped around at first, I now only use World Nomads for their great value and excellent service.
 Older family members (aged 70+) swear by Insure My Trip.

-If you like this guide on how to keep your cash safe when travelling, do follow Grey Globetrotters on Pinterest.
+If you like this guide on where to keep cash when travelling, do follow Grey Globetrotters on Pinterest.
 It’s where I share all of my travel guides!

-What do you do to keep your cash safe when travelling?
+What do you do to secure your cash when travelling?
 Is your favourite tried and tested trick here?
 Do let me know in the comments.
 As always, I love to hear from you.